MOTS-c Peptide GuideDosage, Benefits, and Side Effects

 MOTS-c is administered subcutaneously (subQ) or intramuscularly (IM).

 Reconstitution note: Use isotonic bacteriostatic water (with sodium chloride) instead of plain BAC water.
 Standard BAC water causes painful injection-site reactions.
 Isotonic reconstitution eliminates this.
+Use the reconstitution calculator to determine exact volumes.

-Standard protocol
+| Standard protocol | |

 |---|---|